nathanahtan/nathanahtan/README.md

 - 👋 Hi, I’m @nathanahtan
 - 👀 I’m interested in python
-- 🌱 I’m currently learning web serving, devops with proxmox
+- 🌱 I’m currently working on SSR web apps with AsyncIO, Starlette, HTMX, Boostrap
-- 💞️ I’m looking to collaborate on web tech, audio processing, 3d rendering
+- 💞️ I’m looking to collaborate on general web and PySide6 GUI dev
-- 📫 How to reach me: nathan@ncstudio.biz
+- 📫 How to reach me: somehow here on Github.

 <!---
 nathanahtan/nathanahtan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.